JedBeom/random-reviewer-discord/README.md

 githubusername3:discorduserid3
 ```

 and so on.
-To find Discord User ID, follow [this official document](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).
+To find a Discord User ID, follow [this official document](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).

-### Add action configuration file
+### Add Action Configuration File

 Create a file `.github/workflows/random-reviewer.yaml` and paste the following: